Bronzed Baby Shoes Are Back Again

 source: Etsy

-Bronzing baby shoes is a tradition that has been practiced for decades by families all over the world.
-The process involves coating a baby’s first pair of shoes with a metallic finish to preserve the memory of the child’s early years.
-The history of bronzing baby shoes is an interesting one that dates back to the early 20th century.
+Bronzing of baby shoes is a ritual that has been carried out by families for many years now all over the globe.
+The process entails the application of metallic plating on the first pair of shoes of a child as a way of keeping the memory of the early stages of childhood.
+The history of bronzing baby shoes can be described as a rather long one and it goes back to the early years of the twentieth century.

 The History Of Bronzing Baby Shoes